ess-dive-community/essdive-leaf-gas-exchange/README.md

 Updated methods metadata guide to reflect term usage in methods metadata template (dataTypes to dataType, leafMorphology to leafType, photosyntheticPathway to plantType).
 Template updated with minor change (dataTypes to dataType).

-See Releases for conpmlete versioning details.
+See Releases for complete versioning details.

 ## How to contribute